Hundreds of Cities Rally to Support March for Science

 The line to get into the DC #ScienceMarch pic.twitter.com/QYHvQtIqQO— Kayla Epstein (@KaylaEpstein) April 22, 2017

-More scenes from DC, including a dinosaur being interviewed by a reporter, via Mother Jones senior news editor Jeremy Schulman:

 9:25 am EST Happy Earth Day!
-Here are some greetings from underwater to kick off today's events.
+Here are some greetings from underwater to kick off today's events:

 In the middle of the coral sea, we #marchforscience ! @sciencemarchDC @ScienceMarchFR @ScienceMarchIT @imbe_noumea @ird_fr @ird_nc @unimib pic.twitter.com/YTtqC2cpCV— UMR ENTROPIE (@UMREntropie) April 22, 2017